Keyworking – does it increase dependency and ‘ownership’?

-She said: “East Cambs Learning Disability Partnership have been working to a 3 conversation model that we are calling ‘Transforming Lives’ since October 2014.
+She said: “East Cambs Learning Disability Partnership have been working to The Three Conversations® approach that we are calling ‘Transforming Lives’ since October 2014.
 It means we are thinking differently about how we interact with people at all stages of their contact with us.

 On the way we’ve changed many of the processes that were in place.
 Early on, we decided that as a team we’d look differently at the keyworking system that was in place.

 We value the relationships that are established between a worker and a person who needs our support.
 In fact, there is increased recognition of the importance of close and consistent contact during times of crisis.
 The Three Conversations® describes it as us ‘sticking like glue’ at times of crisis.
 It makes perfect sense to have one person involved while we’re working with someone to get things back on an even keel.

 But for other people, who have ongoing support that works for them, we’ve found that most of our contact is at the first conversation stage, just needing a quick discussion and some information sharing.
 And having a name against a person on a database is more likely to lead to unnecessary referrals or people being passed on or messages taken (that then sometimes get lost), because the named worker isn’t available.
 It’s all things we want to avoid in our commitment to providing responsive, helpful, proportionate responses.
 We are committed to helping someone wherever possible through the very first conversation we have with them, rather than dragging them into our system.
 We are committed to helping someone find a solution the first time they contact us wherever possible.